MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/get-tier.md

 ---
 title: Get Tier activity in System Center - Orchestra
-description: The Get Tier activity is used in a runbook to returns data on all tiers within the VMM management server. ms.date: 01/22/2018 ms.prod: system-center ms.technology: orchestrator
+description: The Get Tier activity is used in a runbook to returns data on all tiers within the VMM management server.
+This topic also lists the filters and published data. ms.date: 01/22/2018 ms.prod: system-center ms.technology: orchestrator